Who We Are

 Highlights for the Department of Neurosurgery and the University as a whole include:

-- Seven faculty members ranked in the 2015 Atlanta Magazine Top Doctors issue, including: Daniel Barrow, MD, Nicholas Boulis, MD, William Boydston, MD, PhD, Jacques Dion, MD, Jeffrey Olson, MD, Andrew Reisner, MD and Gerald Rodts, MD.
+- Seven faculty members ranked in the 2017 Atlanta Magazine Top Doctors issue, including: Cory Adamson, MD, Daniel Barrow, MD, Nicholas Boulis, MD, William Boydston, MD, PhD, Jeffrey Olson, MD, Andrew Reisner, MD and Gerald Rodts, MD.

 - Emory Neurosurgery ranked 12th in NIH funding for Neurosurgery programs, while the University ranked 16th in NIH funding to universities.